Top 5 Ways for Your Teen to Summer Abroad

-Working abroad, whether through WWOOF, internships, or other programs, can provide invaluable experience for your teen.
+Working abroad, whether through WWOOF (some projects accept younger teens), internships, or other programs, can provide invaluable experience once your teen is 18-19 years old.
 From learning different work environments to actually learning a new field, working overseas has many benefits.
 Maybe your teen wants to be outside, and do farm work.
 Maybe she can combine it with language learning, either formal via classes, or informally, while working with locals in the fields.
 Maybe your teen wants to explore a more structured internship environment, while gaining career experience.
 He can choose to intern with a global company that has a branch in your country, or head abroad and intern overseas .
-Either way, he’ll gain valuable international work and collaboration experience that will help his educational and career choices.
+Either way, he or she will gain valuable international work and collaboration experience that will perhaps inspire future educational and career choices.
 Here’s a great article on the difference between internships and volunteering abroad.

 What are you waiting for?
 Start researching options with your teens and help them have a summer that will change their lives.